 We originally set up for fun, but realised we could have fun and help our community through the power of music!
-We are a covers band playing the songs that we love.
 Previous gigs have included tunes from The Beatles and Pink Floyd, but also Neil Diamond and Counting Crows, then all the way to The Ramones, Screaming Jets and Radio Birdman.
 Just like the members of the band, our song choices are eclectic.